Speak a word.

 Seth waits only a few minutes before sticking his thumb out again, hoping this time for a bright car interior, clear windows and none of the Family.
 He looks at his watch and hopes this can occur in the next six hours because that’s all the daylight he has left.

 Uncle Ricardo’s sticky piss on his closed eye brings Seth awake.
 Ricardo only gets a few splashes off before Seth is rolling out of the way.
 Seth realizes too late that rolling out of the way had been stupid.
-With the unnatural speed and strength all of the Family share, uncle Ricardo grabs him and throws him back under the stream and continues.
+Very stupid.
+With the unnatural speed and strength all of the Family share, uncle Ricardo grabs him and throws him back under the stream and continues for an unnaturally long time.

-“This is what you get for sleeping in my pissing spot!” the hairy man-shaped thing growls.
+“This is what you get for sleeping in my pissing spot, kiddo!” the hairy man-shaped thing growls.

 Seth endures the next twenty seconds without complaint.

 He’d only been dumb enough to open his mouth once under such punishment.
 Even that hadn’t been to complain.
 It had just been an instinct to express revulsion.
 But he doesn’t have that instinct anymore.
-Will never open his mouth again until after uncle Ricardo is finished.
+He will never open his mouth again until after Uncle Ricardo is finished.

-“Now, what do you say?” asks uncle Ricardo whose taloned foot is on Seth’s chest pinning him in place.
+“Now, what do you say, kiddo?” asks Uncle Ricardo, whose taloned foot is on Seth’s chest pinning him in place.
 Yellow toenails dig into his chest, making him bleed.

 “I’m sorry,” murmurs Seth, bowing his head.